01001100Trinh10/CECS427Assignments/Assignment 1/README.md

     - argparse for flexibility of arguments

 **Explanation of Parameters:**
+Quick Explanation on what parameters there are and how they work!

     --input:
         - Takes in a graph file
         - Has to be in .gml format to be properly read